 Turn left into one of the two queue lanes next to the crosswalk (red line).
 Remain in two lanes until the faculty/staff member on duty directs you to merge into one lane before entering the pickup zone.
-Younger siblings, grade 1 and older, should all sit with the oldest sibling at the school for dismissal (unless there is a PreK or Kindergarten student in the family).
+Older siblings should sit with the youngest sibling at the school for dismissal.